jnbolsen/ezarr/README.md

 ## Installing
 1. Clone the repository in a directory of your choosing.
 Usually the user home directory.
 2. Copy the environment variable file `.env.sample` to a real `.env` by running `cp .env.sample .env`.
 3. Set the environment variables to your liking.
-Note that `ROOT_DIR` should be the directory you have cloned this in.
 4. Run `setup.sh` as superuser.
 This will set up your users, a system of directories, and ensure permissions are set correctly.
 5. Run `docker compose up -d`.